marcrdavis/ArduinoTITO-PlayerTracking/README.md

   with the BETTORSlots TITO and TITO Deluxe hardware.
 Please see the included documentation for more details.

+  6/21: Sorry- found a bug in the hosted UI on the MEGA sketches - working on it.

   Version 3.1 Build 20260619 (ALL SKETCHES)
   - Adds the new web management console for all network-capable sketches
   - New webUI now supports MEGA features